Rukungiri

 Rukungiri is a town in Rukungiri District of the Western Region of Uganda.
 It is the site of the district headquarters.

 Geography

 Road in Kisizi or Kisiizi, a community in the Rukungiri District of Uganda.

-Rukungiri is approximately 80 km north of Kabale, the largest city in the Kigezi sub-region.
+Rukungiri is approximately 80 km north of Kabale City, the largest city in the Kigezi sub-region.
 It is about 115 km, southwest of Mbarara, the largest city in the Western Region of Uganda.

 Rukungiri is approximately 381 km, by road, southwest of Kampala, the capital and largest city of Uganda.
 The coordinates of the town are 0°47'24.0"S, 29°55'30.0"E (Latitude:-0.7900; Longitude:29.9250).

 Overview

 Rukungiri is a two-street town surrounded by numerous hills and valleys.
 Most of the surrounding hills, however, have lost their natural shape because of human activity, most notably agriculture.
 The town itself is located on a hilltop.
 In some places, the agricultural terraces on the hills cover them from the foot to peak.